AngularSpectrumMTD/DXR_HobbyPathTracer/README.md

 #### With Bistro
 1. Download model(bistro) from "McGuire Computer Graphics Archive"(https://casual-effects.com/data/)

-2. Open sponza.obj on blender.
-Set the size to 0.05 -> Execute Triangulation.
+2. Open exterior.obj / interior.obj on blender.
+Set the size to 0.1 -> Execute Triangulation.

-3. Export 3D model as obj file(Name the file "exterior.obj")
+3. Export 3D model as obj file(Name the file "exterior.obj"/"interior.obj")

 4. Create a new folder "bistro" in "DXRPhotonMapper/PhotonMapper/model".
 Then copy the "BuildingTextures" and "Exterior" and "OtherTextures" and "PropTextures" from the downloaded folder to the created folder.
-Then place the created exterior.obj file in the "Exterior".
+Then place the created exterior.obj / interior.obj file in the "Exterior" / "Interior".

-5. Set "SceneType_Bistro" to the variable "mSceneType" at void DxrPhotonMapper::Setup()[DxrPhotonMapper.cpp]
+5. Set "SceneType_BistroExterior" / "SceneType_BistroInterior" to the variable "mSceneType" at void DxrPhotonMapper::Setup()[DxrPhotonMapper.cpp]

 6. Build and Execute